Target girl: Theatre

 The play Pin Cushion, by Clay McLeod Chapman is based around a husband and wife knife throwing act and consists of the target girl delivering a monologue while her husband throws knives around her.
 It was performed as part of Chapman's Pumpkin Pie Show at The Red Room Theatre, New York, in May and June 2002.
-The performance involved a genuine knife throwing act, with actress Niabi Caldwell as the target girl and professional knife thrower Dr. David Adamovich (aka The Great Throwdini) playing her husband.
+The performance involved a genuine knife throwing act, with actress Niabi Caldwell as the target girl and professional knife thrower Dr. David Adamovich (a.k.a.
+The Great Throwdini) playing her husband.

 Photography

 The target girl has also been used as an image in fashion and art photography.
 Examples include: